 The Ocean Beach MainStreet Association is the management organization for the O.B.
 Business Improvement District and the Newport Ave.
 Landscape Maintenance District.

 MISSION STATEMENT To promote and support local business and economic vitality in the Ocean Beach community.
 ORGANIZATIONAL HISTORY The Ocean Beach MainStreet Association (OBMA) is comprised of area merchants and professionals dedicated to building a thriving business district that fulfills the needs of the neighboring community and visitors alike.
 The OBMA is a 501(c)6 private nonprofit business organization operating with 14 elected Board Members, committed to preserving a healthy active atmosphere for those who work, live and visit Ocean Beach.

 All activities of the Ocean Beach MainStreet Association are governed by our 14-member volunteer Board of Directors elected from our membership.

 The Ocean Beach MainStreet Association has a small staff that works with local businesses, organizations, government and agencies.
-They take calls from tourist and locals on a daily basis.
-Yearly and weekly events managed by the staff which also includes the organization of many volunteers and the facilitation of many committees.
+They take calls from tourists and locals on a daily basis.
+Yearly and weekly events are managed by the staff, which also includes the organization of many volunteers and the facilitation of many committees.